-1 implementation of participating in the this activity program 1 4: Displacement Prever ntion 1 Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
-Number of previously homeless households at or below 80% AMI that would lose assistance or need to move (decrease) Households losing assistance/moving prior to implementation of the activity Expected households losing assistance/moving after implementation of the activity (number) Actual households losing assistance/moving after implementation of the activity (number) Outcome meets or exceeds the benchmark There was no transitional housing program prior to the implementation of this activity 24 households per year since households could stay a minimum of 2 years and a maximum of 4 years in transitional housing or lose assistance due to non-compliance 2010-22 2011-22 2012-44 Outcomes were met however, in 2012 the transitional housing program was phased out due to new HUD guidelines HC #6: Increase in Resident M lobility Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
-Number of households able to move to a better unit and/or neighborhood of opportunity as a result of the activity (increase) Number of households able to move to a better unit and/or neighborhood of opportunity as a result of the activity (increase) Expected households able to move to a better unit and/or neighborhood of opportunity after implementation of the activity (number) Actual increase in households able to move to a better unit and/or neighborhood of opportunity after implementation of the activity (number) Outcome meets or exceeds the benchmark There was no transitional housing program prior to the implementation of this activity 10 per year 2010-11 2011-22 2012-13 Benchmark met iv Additional explanations about outcomes reported in the summary table

-While the activity met the projected benchmarks and the program proved to transition previously homeless families into permanent housing, the revised HUD regulations made it economically unfeasible to continue this program as public housing.
+Unit of Baseline Benchmark Outcome Benchmark Measurement Number of households able to move to a better unit and/or neighborhood of opportunity as a result of the activity (increase) Number of households able to move to a better unit and/or neighborhood of opportunity as a result of the activity (increase) There was no transitional housing program prior to the implementation of Expected households able to move to a better unit and/or neighborhood of opportunity after implementation of the activity (number) Minimum of 42 households per year participating in the program Actual increase in households able to move to a better unit and/or neighborhood of opportunity after implementation of the activity (number) 2010-64 2011-64 2012-44 Achieved?
+Outcome meets or exceeds the benchmark Benchmark met this activity 4.
+Diamin ation.
+Unit of HC # 4: Displacement Prever Benchmark Bonchmark Unit of Measurement Daseille Denominark Outcome Benchmark Achieved?
+Number of previously homeless households at or below 80% AMI that would lose assistance or need to move (decrease) Households losing assistance/moving prior to implementation of the activity Expected households losing assistance/moving after implementation of the activity (number) Actual households losing assistance/moving after implementation of the activity (number) Outcome meets or exceeds the benchmark There was no transitional housing program prior to the implementation of this activity 24 households per year since households could stay a minimum of 2 years and a maximum of 4 years in transitional housing or lose assistance due to non-compliance 2010-22 2011-22 2012-44 Outcomes were met however, in 2012 the transitional housing program was phased out due to new HUD guidelines Increase in Resident M T Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
+Number of households able to move to a better unit and/or neighborhood of opportunity as a result of the activity (increase) Number of households able to move to a better unit and/or neighborhood of opportunity as a result of the activity (increase) Expected households able to move to a better unit and/or neighborhood of opportunity after implementation of the activity (number) Actual increase in households able to move to a better unit and/or neighborhood of opportunity after implementation of the activity (number) Outcome meets or exceeds the benchmark There was no transitional housing 10 per year 2010-11 2011-22 Benchmark met iv Additional explanations about outcomes reported in the summary table While the activity met the projected benchmarks and the program proved to transition previously homeless families into permanent housing, the revised HUD regulations made it economically unfeasible to continue this program as public housing.
 As a result it was incorporated into the Section 8 Voucher program.